awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-how-it-works.md

 + The timeout is 340 seconds for TCP connections\.
 + The timeout is 30 seconds for UDP connections\.

-Global Accelerator continues to direct traffic to an endpoint until the idle timeout is met, even if the endpoint is marked as unhealthy\.
+Global Accelerator continues to direct traffic for established connections to an endpoint until the idle timeout is met, even if the endpoint is marked as unhealthy\.
 Global Accelerator selects a new endpoint, if needed, only when a new connection starts or after an idle timeout\.

 ## Static IP addresses in AWS Global Accelerator<a name="about-static-ip-addresses"></a>